joshtynjala/building-adobe-air-applications/creating-your-first-air-application/creating-your-first-air-application-for-ios.md

 startup.

-You should change this image to match the startup screen of your application (“Hello World!”):
+You should change this image to match the startup screen of your application ("Hello World!"):

 1. Open your application on your device.
-When the first “Hello World” text appears, press and hold the Home button (below the screen).
+When the first "Hello World" text appears, press and hold the Home button (below the screen).
 While holding the Home button, press the Power/Sleep button (at the top of the iPhone).
     This takes a screenshot and sends it to the Camera Roll.